ARK-Builders/website2/content/blog/latest-macos-in-qemu-kvm.md

 date: '2024-09-24'
 updated_at: '2024-09-24'
 draft: false
-summary: 'Virtual machines (VMs) are a powerful tool that enables the emulation of various operating systems on a single physical computer, ranging from Windows to Linux to macOS, depending on the VM configuration.
-Software like VirtualBox and QEMU/KVM facilitates the creation and management of VMs.
-However, the latest versions of macOS, such as Ventura, pose certain challenges for emulation within a Virtual Machine...
-In this post, we will explain how to get the latest versions of macOS running on Linux physical machine using QEMU/KVM.'
+summary: 'Virtual Machines are crucial for QA, where we need to test across different environments.
+However, the latest versions of macOS, such as Ventura, pose certain challenges for emulation within a Virtual Machine.
+In this post, we will explain how to get the latest versions of macOS running on a Linux physical machine using QEMU/KVM.'

 image:
 authorId: shubert
 ---

+Virtual machines (VMs) are a powerful tool for both development and quality assurance (QA), enabling the emulation of various operating systems on a single physical computer, ranging from Windows to Linux to macOS, depending on the VM's configuration.
+This versatility is particularly useful in QA, where testing software across different environments is crucial.
+For self-funded open-source projects, VMs offer a cost-effective solution, as not all projects can afford expensive Apple equipment to test their software on officially run macOS.

+Software like VirtualBox and QEMU/KVM facilitates the creation and management of VMs, making it easier to replicate diverse testing scenarios.
+However, the latest versions of macOS, such as Ventura, pose certain challenges for emulation within a Virtual Machine.
+In this post, we will explain how to get the latest versions of macOS running on a Linux physical machine using QEMU/KVM, enhancing your QA testing capabilities by leveraging the power of VMs and providing an affordable testing solution for open-source projects.

 ## Why QEMU/KVM?